Nine Energy Service Inc. (NINE) Reveals an Earnings Mystery

 NINE’s Market Performance

-NINE stocks went up by 11.27% for the week, with a monthly jump of 52.85% and a quarterly performance of 297.09%, while its annual performance rate touched 1240.18%.
-The volatility ratio for the week stands at 11.20% while the volatility levels for the past 30 days are set at 11.17% for Nine Energy Service Inc. The simple moving average for the period of the last 20 days is 16.43% for NINE stocks with a simple moving average of 202.24% for the last 200 days.
+NINE stocks went down by -18.17% for the week, with a monthly jump of 26.82% and a quarterly performance of 223.19%, while its annual performance rate touched 1116.36%.
+The volatility ratio for the week stands at 12.15% while the volatility levels for the past 30 days are set at 11.66% for Nine Energy Service Inc. The simple moving average for the period of the last 20 days is -3.10% for NINE stocks with a simple moving average of 157.80% for the last 200 days.

 Analysts’ Opinion of NINE